aideninjc/config-repo/README.md

 :watermelon: Java Full Stack :watermelon:

 ## Usage
-Code examples for Spring Cloud Config
+Code examples for Spring Cloud Config w/ out Eureka

 ## What's Next
   1. Please play around with the code and integrate Netflix Eureka and Spring Cloud API Gateway into it!